ghayem/RSP/README.md

 6. Use a sequential strategy to add sensors one at a time when full joint optimization is too expensive

 This criterion is designed for **robust source extraction**, not just interpolation accuracy.

 ---

-## Why this method is different

-The work distinguishes this problem from two related settings:

-- **Sensor selection**: all sensor signals are already available, and one selects a subset afterward
-- **Sensor placement**: one must decide where to place the sensors before measurements are available

-The method in this repository belongs to the second category.
-It is also different from criteria that only maximize average SNR, because it accounts for uncertainty and optimizes a probabilistic robustness criterion.

----